Buying a dog (or pet) wheelchair is not easy! How to Choose.

 Best Friend Mobility – Little River, SC

-Low-cost wheelchair available on Amazon.
+A low-cost wheelchair is available on Amazon.
 Comes unassembled with poor instructions.
 No apparent customer service.
 Although they have a lot of good reviews on Amazon, ReviewMeta.com, an independent review analysis company reports that they are highly suspicious reviews.

 Eddie’s Wheels – Shelburne, MA